Heraldry Symbols & What They Mean

 It is represented by a gold roundel, a roundel being a general name applied to any circular charges of colour or metal.
 It is thought that the bezant, also sometimes called a talent, was introduced into armoury at the time of the Crusades.

 It is the emblem of justice and of equal dealing among people.
-The sign of the bezantis borne by those deemed worthy of trust and treasure.
+In heraldry, the sign of the bezant is borne by those deemed worthy of trust and treasure.

 The billet represents a letter folded for transmission.
 It has the form of a plain rectangle and it occurs more frequently when a field of a superior charge is described as billette or seme, which means that there are many small billets distributed over it, alternating in the pattern of bricks.